Other Exercises

 yeah, what could I do, what COULD I do?

-I got choked up and my gun,
+Well I got choked up and threw my gun,

 Called him my pa and he called me his son,

-And I come away with a different point of view.
+And I away with a point of view.

 I think about him now and then,

-time I try and every time I win,
+Every time I try and every time I win,

-And if I ever a son,
+And if I ever have a son,

 I think I'm gonna name him,

-Bill or George anything but Sue!
+or George anything but Sue!

 I still hate that name!

-and he didn't leave to ma and me,
+and he didn't leave much to ma and me,

-this ole and an bottle of booze.
+Just this ole guitar and an empty bottle of booze.

-Now I don't blame him 'cause he ran and hid,
+Now I don't him 'cause he ran and hid,

-But the meanest thing he ever did,
+But the thing that he ever did,

 Was before he left he went and named me Sue.

-Well, he musta thought that it was a joke,
+Well, he musta thought that it was quite a joke,

-Seems I had to my whole life through.
+Seems I had to fight my whole life through.

-Some gal would giggle and I'd get red,
+Some gal giggle and I'd get red,

-And some guy'd and I'd bust his head,
+And some guy'd laugh and I'd bust his head,

-I'll tell ya, ain't easy for a boy named Sue.
+I'll tell ya, life ain't easy for a boy named Sue.

 I grew up quick and I grew up mean,

-My fist got hard and my got keen,
+My got hard and my got keen,

-I roamed from town to town to my shame.
+I to to hide my shame.

 But I made me a vow to the moon and stars,